 Microsoft OneNote is one of the best tools for taking, organizing, and sharing all kinds of notes — from quick memos to extensive documentation.
 For that reason, OneNote works really well for personal and business needs.
 The platform takes after your classic notebook system, where you can organize your content into different notebooks, sections, then pages (with optional subpages).

-If you’re specifically looking for a free tool to take better meeting notes, OneNote is it.
+If you’re specifically looking for a free tool to take better meeting notes, OneNote fits the bill.
 It includes multimedia support (for more interesting notes), sharing (for team collaboration), and syncing across multiple devices.
 Pair it with a scheduling tool like Clockwise, and your meetings will go from blah to supercharged.

 OneNote for Android is pretty impressive as far as mobile apps go.
 There’s a complete formatting toolbar, a “Sticky Notes” tab to capture info quickly, and a widget feature that lets you access recent notes on your device’s home screen.
 And of course — you can’t beat $0.
 To use OneNote, all you need is a free OneDrive account.
-Just note that most free OneDrive accounts come with only 5 GB of storage.
-Depending on the type of notes you’re storing (like if you’re saving a lot of images), that 5 GB might not last long.
+For more storage and premium features, you’ll need a paid Microsoft 365 subscription.

-• Works well in conjunction with other Microsoft Office tools (i.e. insert entire Excel spreadsheets into your notebooks)
+- Works well in conjunction with other Microsoft tools (i.e. insert entire Excel spreadsheets into your notebooks)

 4. Simplenote